mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/README.md

 Digitalization is putting pressure on organizations to develop apps, features and workflows faster.
 And the fact is that there is a skill shortage to meet these demands.
 Thus, citizen developers are using Low-code , No Code solutions to meet the TTM demands.
 [Power Platform](https://powerplatform.microsoft.com/en-us/) offers a suite of tools that can enable developers to build rich applications and workflows without having to master any coding skills.
 To build these distributed applications and workflows faster, you need a robust and flexible Data platform that provides the necessary services and tools at the performance and scale users demand.
 [MongoDB Atlas](https://www.mongodb.com/atlas) is the industry’s first unified developer data platform that allows you to accelerate and simplify how you build with data using the Power Platform for modern applications.

 ## MongoDB Atlas and Power Apps / Power Automate integration:
-In this Lab, we will create a single page application using Power Apps to capture some details from the user and save it in MongoDB.
+In this Lab, we will create Power Automate flow that scans a document uploaded to a blob storage using AI and saves the extracted details into MongoDB.
-We will also create a Power Automate flow that scans a document uploaded to a blob storage using AI and saves the extracted details into MongoDB.
+Optionally, also create a single page application using Power Apps to capture some details from the user and save it in MongoDB.

 ### Power Apps
 MongoDB Atlas is easily integrated with Power Apps using a certified custom connector.
-You can add the certified MongoDB custom connector by using the “Import from GitHub'' option and the “master” branch of the “Production” Github repo.
+You can add the certified MongoDB custom connector by using the “Import from GitHub” option and the “master” branch of the “Production” Github repo.
 Select and Test from the available MongoDB Data APIs that you would use in your Power Apps solution.

 ![Picture 1](https://user-images.githubusercontent.com/104025201/236997363-2b3c8718-06ed-4dc6-84bf-86f41256adeb.png)